 In the New Testament, sharing table fellowship is established as foundational to the common life of Christians.
 In that spirit, Fellows enjoy a home cooked meal at every Tuesday gathering.
 These meals are a set aside time in your week for intentional conversation with friends from different church and ministry backgrounds on topics that matter: life, faith, culture, the joys and challenges of college, etc.

 “The hope is to equip people to distinctively work for God’s glory in whatever context God has called us to… I think God wants us out there because he has a picture of what our society could be and should be that is so much more glorious than what we experience on a day to day basis.”

 – Katharine Leary Alsdorf, Co-Author of the book Every Good Endeavor with Tim Keller

-Taking into account the meals, the visiting scholars brought in, the books gifted to each Fellow, etc. our investment in this program is significant.
-Thanks to the generosity of Study Center supporters, we’re very glad to be able to offer this program at no cost to up to 24 students each year.
-Space is limited due to space/food/mentor limits, so apply soon!
+Taking into account the meals, the visiting faculty brought in, the books gifted to each Fellow, the coordination of the Israel trip, etc. our investment in this program is significant.
+Thanks to the generosity of Study Center supporters, we’re very glad to be able to offer the Fellows program at no cost this year.
+Space is limited so apply soon!

-To apply for the Fellows Program, you must be:
+To apply for the Fellows Program, you must:

-A UNC student (undergraduate or graduate), in any field or discipline, during the 2018-19 academic year.
+Be a UNC student (undergraduate or graduate) in any major or department, during the 2019-20 academic year.

-Committed to fully participate in all fellows events each semester, including: regular (every other Tuesday) cohort dinner discussions on Tuesday evenings, meeting at least once-per-semester with a Study Center staff member for mentorship and occasional other fellows service and/or social events.
+Be committed to fully participate in all Fellows events each semester, including: regular (every other week) gatherings on Tuesday evenings and occasional other Fellows service and/or social events.

 If you have questions or want to discuss the fellows program further,